nealrobbins/liferay-docs/discover/commerce/articles/00-getting-started-intro.markdown

 specifications---and makes it readily available to the store's customer-facing pages.

+![Figure 1: The catalog stores inventory levels, category assignments, and other product information.](../images/catalog.png)

 Those customer-facing pages can be constructed with the methods that have already been proven by long-time users of @product@.
 Setting up a [storefront](/web/liferay-emporio/documentation/-/knowledge_base/1-0/setting-up-a-storefront)